ppy/osu-wiki/wiki/Tournaments/otst!/2019/en.md

 ### Scheduling

-- **All times in the match schedules are in UTC**
+1. **All times in the match schedules are in UTC**.

-1. Scheduling will be based on team timezones to avoid as many no-shows as possible.
+2. Scheduling will be based on team timezones to avoid as many no-shows as possible.
-2. If your team wants to reschedule a match, please have yours and the opposing team agree on the new time and have either team captain submit proof of agreement in the Discord server's `#reschedule` text channel by **Thursday 23:59 UTC**.
+3. If your team wants to reschedule a match, please have yours and the opposing team agree on the new time and have either team captain submit proof of agreement in the Discord server's `#reschedule` text channel by **Thursday 23:59 UTC**.
-3. During the group stage, a 3v3 match could be arranged if some teammates cannot make it.
+4. During the group stage, a 3v3 match could be arranged if some teammates cannot make it.
 The other team must be notified and agree to it too.
    - **Remember**: 4v4s must be played in final stages.
-4. If you are certain that your team cannot make it to a match even after a reschedule, please tell a host and we will give you a loss for that match.
+5. If you are certain that your team cannot make it to a match even after a reschedule, please tell a host and we will give you a loss for that match.
    - Failure to do so will result in a penalty and teams may be exempt from future iterations or tournaments hosted by ![][flag_TH] [Seaweed](/users/5151214) or ![][flag_TH] [Trigonoculus](/users/7627013).

 ### Match Proceedings